Writing an abstract

 - Write the article before the abstract.
 You cannot summarise what you have not yet written.

 - Stick to the guidelines.
-Abstracts in RCNi journals have between 80 and 150 words.
+Abstracts in RCNi journals have between 80 and 150 words (except for Nurse Researcher which has abstracts of 250 words).
 Anything longer is likely to be cut so make every word count.

 - Follow the same order in the abstract as you do in the article.
 But write the abstract separately rather than cutting and pasting chunks of text from the article.